6amson/loggerheads/README.md

 # 🪵 LoggerHeads

 **LoggerHeads** is a blazing-fast, cross-platform system monitoring and logging tool written in Rust.
-It monitors file changes, processes, USB devices, network activity, and even raw packets — all configurable and logged in real-time.
+It monitors file changes, processes, network activity, and even raw packets — all configurable and logged in real-time.
 Perfect for auditing, security monitoring, or diagnostics.

 ---